manju16832003/http/CORS.md

   http://bar.com must respond with `Access-Control-Allow-Origin: true` inorder for foo.com to access to bar.com even if its GET request

+A request that doesn’t trigger a CORS preflight—a so-called “simple request”—is one that meets all the following conditions:

+The only allowed methods are:
+- GET
+- HEAD
+- POST

   Reference: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Preflighted_requests